What is my latest passion?

 What is my work?
 Besides trying to raise a family (my son just started college), I am the founder of oGoing - social network & social media marketing communications platform for small business community.
 I founded USA India Business Network, global network of 3,500+ businesses doing business with US and Indian companies in 2009, launched Bharat Market, online shopping for India products in 2012, and am the chief innovator of InnovationMain.com, Innovation consulting services & makers of Innovation eBook, Apple Innovation Strategy & Innovation Bootcamp since 2008.
 I have authored over 400 articles on the real-time state of innovation in business at my blog on Creativity And Innovation Driving Business.

 What I am doing in the community?
 I like to stay involved in local community activities.
+I was the co-founder of Startup America Orange County in 2012 - we helped inspire and connect a few hundred startups during our launch year.
 I was the board member of Asian Business Association of Orange County for three years, and President-Elect for 2012 - during my volunteer role, we inspired and educated over 2,500 small businesses in Orange County.
 I am an active member of OCTANe, TCVN and TiE So Cal, member of the Irvine Chamber of Commerce, and an active Rotarian - Rotary Club of Newport-Irvine.
 I am the current New Generations & Youth Services Director of my Rotary club (since 2010).
 I was the Secretary of School Site Council at Turtle Rock Elementary School (2007-10) & Treasurer of Turtle Rock Elementary School PTA (2009-10).
 I was the Fine Master of Rotary Club of Newport-Irvine (2009-10), and participated in Rotary community activities for Olive Crest, SnowBall Express, Senior Meals, Woodbridge High School annual run, UCI Rotaract, Uni High Interact, Irvine Senior & Youth Job Fairs, Camp Pendleton Marines & more.
 I mentored an aspiring young boy who wants to be an American Football star as part of America On Track Orange County MCP program, and mentor UC Irvine students building new startups.
 I also served as a Foundation committee member at Chinamaya Mission Los Angeles (2011-2012).
 In the past, I was a basketball coach for my son's teams (three times), art master for my daughter's class, and technology adviser for the entire Fremont school district.
 My wife and I also like to participate in philanthropy to the best of our ability.
 I believe in Non-violence, Peace, Kindness, Honesty, Humility, Not Hurting anyone, and active Community Service.

 My thoughts on being happy.
 "Life is Good, Live it Happily":